AI-Application-and-Integration-Lab/OMTSeg/README.md

 # OMTSeg
-(ICIP 2024) Open-Vocabulary Panoptic Segmentation Using BERT Pre-Training of Vision-Language Multiway Transformer Model
+[ICIP 2024] Open-Vocabulary Panoptic Segmentation Using BERT Pre-Training of Vision-Language Multiway Transformer Model

+Our code will be released soon.